ordinary-developer/book_effective_modern_c_plus_plus_s_meyers/synopses/ch_4-SMART_POINTERS/item_22-when_using_pimpl_idiom/synopsis.md

-when using Pimpl Idiom, define special member functions in the implementation file
+When using Pimpl Idiom, define special member functions in the implementation file
 ===============================================================